Wang Qishan 王岐山

 Education: Graduate in history, Northwest University.

 Career: Previously one of four Vice-Premiers of the State Council (until March 2013).
 Politburo Standing Committee and Chair of the Central Commission for Discipline Inspection 2012 – 2017.

-Relevance to Tibet: Previously one of China’s most influential leaders.
+Relevance to Tibet: One of China’s most influential leaders.
 A friend of Xi Jinping’s since their youth.

 Standing in the Party and Career Highlights: